 You can also help preserve the ecosystem by moving camp every 2-3 days or before signs of your presence becomes noticeable.
 Wearing soft-soled shoes around camp gives your feet and the vegetation a break.

 Setting Up CampSelect a durable surface for your campsite.
 When camping on the tundra, select a site that is not too dry and that will not be heavily impacted.
 When finished with a site, please return it to its natural state.

 CookingGas or propane stoves for cooking are strongly recommended.
 Fires are often impractical.
-Tree growth in the arctic is very slow.
-In some areas wood is scarce or nonexistent.
+Unless you are along the coast, wood is scares or nonexistent.
 A gas or propane stove is also good for emergencies since it is easy to light.